calmjs/calmjs/README.rst

     the names due to established naming conventions in JavaScript (and in ES6 towards the future).

+    Other tools that works with the ``calmjs`` framework can then make use of these raw JavaScript source files, turning them into actual usable Node.js modules for local consumption, or AMD modules for consumption over the web.
+This leads to...

 Better integration of JavaScript toolchains into Python environments
-    Rather, providing a framework for building toolchains for working with tools written in JavaScript for JavaScript that integrates well with existing Python packages and environment.
+    This is achieved by providing a framework for building toolchains for working with tools written in JavaScript for JavaScript that integrates properly with existing Python packages and environment.

     There are no limitations as to how or what this can be done, as this is left as an implementation detail.
-For an example (when this is done) please refer to the ``calmjs.rjs`` package.
+For an example (when this is done) please refer to the ``calmjs.rjs`` package, which allows the production of AMD modules from JavaScript packages embedded inside Python packages.

     Generally, toolchains can be built to find and load all Python packages that have any JavaScript source files, and those will be